Isaiah Nixon: Legacy

 Nixon's murder was cited in the 1951 petition We Charge Genocide, which accused the United States of engaging in genocide against its African-American population.
 Barrows Dunham invoked the Nixon case in his 1953 book Giant in Chains, discussing Nixon's widow's grief and weaving it into his broader political philosophy.
-Nixon's death was the subject of the podcast Buried Truth's first season, which won a Peabody Award for "forcing listeners to confront what previous generations had sought to repress."
+Nixon's death was the subject of the podcast Buried Truths first season, which won a Peabody Award for "forcing listeners to confront what previous generations had sought to repress."

 In 2015, Emory University's Georgia Civil Rights Cold Cases Project investigated Nixon's killing.
 They concluded that Nixon's murder was racially motivated and that his killers were wrongfully acquitted.
 They also discovered Nixon's burial site, an unmarked grave on the outskirts of Ulvalda's Old Salem Cemetery.
 Nixon's grave had been unknown for 67 years.